plushexe351/Landing-page/README.md

 ## Potentials

-This is a really good layout for a professional looking website with great potential.
+This is a really good layout for a professional looking website.
 Here are five ideas you can implement using this layout:

 1. Personal portfolio website